Alejogb1/job-board/blog-data/why-isnt-fullcalendars-agendaweek-view-functioning-correctly.md

 id: "why-isnt-fullcalendars-agendaweek-view-functioning-correctly"
 ---

-Okay, let's get into this.
+, let's get into this.
 I recall back in 2018, leading a team building a resource scheduling tool, we stumbled across this exact issue with FullCalendar's agendaWeek view.
 It seemed straightforward initially, but we ran into some frustrating snags that required quite a bit of investigation.
-The problem usually isn't that the agendaWeek view isn’t *functioning*, per se, but rather that it isn't behaving as one might expect, particularly when dealing with edge cases or non-standard data structures.
+The problem usually isn't that the agendaWeek view isn’t _functioning_, per se, but rather that it isn't behaving as one might expect, particularly when dealing with edge cases or non-standard data structures.

 Typically, when the agendaWeek view is misbehaving, the root cause often boils down to one of three common culprits: incorrect date formatting, event rendering conflicts, or improper resource handling, if you're using a resource-based version.
 Let me elaborate on each of these, with some code examples to help clarify what I’ve observed.